gvwilson/thirdbit/_posts/2007/2007-02-16-titus-browns-not-in-the-syllabus.md

 ---
-title: "Titus Brown's &quot;Not in the Syllabus&quot;"
+title: "Titus Brown's 'Not in the Syllabus'"
 date: 2007-02-16 18:15:43
 year: 2007
 ---